nirnanaaa/gollum_rails/README.md

 	$ bundle install

-If you want add an initializer into e.g. `config/initializers/gollum_rails.rb`
+If you want you can add an initializer into e.g. `config/initializers/gollum_rails.rb`

 	Gollum::Rails::Wiki.new(<location>)

+Now your gollum is ready for use

+If you want you can add a model the same way as normal `ActiveRecord` / `ActiveModel`

+	class Page < Gollum::Rails::Page

+	end

+## Validating

 Explanation: